athorwall/noodler/README.md

 Noodler
 =======

-Noodler is a simple audio player designed to make music transcription for convenient.
+Noodler is a simple audio player designed to make music transcription more convenient.